 Schedule a workshop at your church, school, or parent's group

-For those who would like to conduct an event for your parent's group, youth leadership, children or youth groups to help them better understand their motivational gifts, contact Yvonne to schedule a training or speak to your group.
+For those who would like to conduct an event for your parent's group or youth groups to help them understand their motivational gifts, contact Yvonne Williams to schedule a training or speak to your group.

 In this 60 to 90-minute work shop you will learn why children respond to life the way they do based on the Romans 12:6-8 motivational gifts that we are all born with.
 Topics of discussion include: 1.
 Scriptural foundation for the gifts; 2.
 Purpose and Description of each of the seven gifts: Exhortation; Facilitation; Giving; Mercy; Prophecy; Service, and Teaching 3.
 How to identify your child’s gift by examining their character and personality traits; 4.
 How to develop your child’s gift; 5. exploring challenges of each respective gift.

 Who will want to be trained on the motivational gifts?

 Church children's groups

 Public Middle schools

 Private and Christian schools

 CONTACT YVONNE via email on the contact page